PRIVACY NOTICE

 10. Data security

-We will take all reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal data.
+We take reasonable technical and organisational precautions to protect personal data.
+However, no system is completely secure.

 11. Data retention